zuplo/rate-my-openapi/packages/core/README.md

 - Completeness: How complete is this OpenAPI spec?
 Does it fill out many of the non-required but nice-to-have properties?
 Missing fields like descriptions affects this score.
-- SDK Generation (co-authored by Speakeasy): Coming Soon
+- SDK Generation: How suitable is this OpenAPI spec for generating an SDK?
+We utilized recommendations from Apimatic to generate this score.
+Proper naming and component usage affect this score.
-- Security (Inspired by OWASP recommendations): Coming Soon
+- Security (Inspired by OWASP recommendations): How vulnerable is this API to OWASP's Top 10 attack vectors?
+Contract-testing plays a large role here, so documenting all possible responses affects this score.